nprigent/Intro2ITSecCourse/doc/slides.md

 - Authentication consists in ensuring that an entity is who he, she or it pretends to be.

-- In the real world, your ID your driver's license plays that role.
+- In the real world, your ID or your driver's license plays that role.

 - In the digital world, you can prove your identity by using something you know (a password), something you have (a credit card), something you are (your fingerprints for instance).